aparticka/react-bacon-component/README.md

 The `mapProps()` function above uses the props passed to the component that is produced to determine when to stop counting.

-If `mapProps()` is defined as a function taking no arguments, the props are automatically passed through to the child element.
+If `shouldPassThroughProps` is set to `true`, the props are automatically passed through to the child element.

 ```js
 const Counter = createBaconComponent(() => {